Joe Nieuwendyk: Management career

 Remaining in hockey following the end of his playing career, Nieuwendyk joined the Florida Panthers' front office as a consultant to general manager Jacques Martin in 2007.
 He left the Panthers after one year to join the Maple Leafs as special assistant to general manager Cliff Fletcher in 2008.
 He served as assistant general manager for the silver medal-winning Canadian national team at the 2009 World Championships, and on June 1, 2009, was named general manager of the Dallas Stars.
 His ability to make moves was at times limited by the financial difficulty of team owner Tom Hicks.
-Among Nieuwendyk's decisions in his first two seasons as general manager was to allow popular former captain Mike Modano to leave the organization after 22 years with the franchise in 2010.
-Nieuwendyk stated such moves were difficult, as he played with Modano and considered him a friend.
-Nieuwendyk was released as Stars' general manager at the conclusion of the 2012–13 NHL season as team owner Tom Gaglardi stated that the team wanted to "take this organization in a different direction".
+Among his decisions in his first two seasons as general manager was to allow popular former captain Mike Modano to leave the organization after 22 years with the franchise in 2010.
+He stated that such moves were difficult, as he played with Modano and considered him a friend.
+He was released as Stars' general manager at the conclusion of the 2012–13 NHL season as team owner Tom Gaglardi stated that the team wanted to "take this organization in a different direction".
 On September 3, 2014, the Carolina Hurricanes announced they had hired him as a pro scout and advisor.
 He resigned from his position with Carolina on April 30, 2018.

 Personal life

-Nieuwendyk and his wife Tina have three children: daughters Tyra and Kaycee and son Jackson.
+Nieuwendyk and his wife Tina have two daughters and one son.

-Jackson is presently playing in Penticton, British Columbia with the Penticton Vees of the British Columbia Hockey League.
-He is committed to play in the NCAA with Canisius College in the Buffalo, New York area for the 2023-2024 NCAA Men's Ice Hockey season.
+Jackson Nieuwendyk is presently playing in Penticton, British Columbia with the Penticton Vees of the British Columbia Hockey League.
+He is committed to play in the NCAA with Canisius College in the Buffalo, New York area for the 2023–2024 NCAA Men's Ice Hockey season.

 In 1995, while a member of the Flames, Nieuwendyk won the King Clancy Memorial Trophy given annually to the player "who best exemplifies leadership qualities on and off the ice and who has made a significant humanitarian contribution to his community".
 He was honoured by the league for his contributions to the Society for the Prevention of Cruelty to Animals (SPCA), and was a spokesman and honorary chairman of the Foothills Hospital Foundation.
 He remained active with the SPCA after his trade to Dallas, and following the September 11 attacks, organized a charity softball game that raised $115,000 for charitable groups in the aftermath of the attack.
 While a member of the Maple Leafs during the lockout, he participated in a charity hockey game organized by cancer survivor and former NHL player Keith Acton that raised $30,000 for cancer and leukemia charities in southern Ontario.